The 26th Moravian Music Festival

 - Prelude Band

-Children’s Music Program for the whole week!
+Children’s Music Program and Activities for the whole week!

 Moravian Music Festivals are sponsored by the Moravian Music Foundation.
 The Festivals are planned and coordinated by the Foundation’s staff and board in cooperation with a Festival Planning Committee.
 Prior to 2010, Festivals were sponsored by the provinces of the Moravian Church in America, alternating locations between the North and the South.
 Festivals are held every four years, alternating between Winston-Salem, NC, and Bethlehem, PA.